Seek-One/stardeps/README.md

 Package are described in a JSON file called formula.

-Formula can use the following tools.
+Formula can use the following tools :
 * GIT
 * SVN
 * MERCURIAL